CSM București (women's handball)

-Clubul Sportiv Municipal București, also known as CSM București, CSM or CSM Bucharest, is a women's handball team based in Bucharest, Romania, that competes in the Liga Naţională and the EHF Champions League.
+Clubul Sportiv Municipal București, also known as CSM București, CSM or CSM Bucharest, is a professional women's handball team based in Bucharest, Romania, that competes in the Liga Naţională and the EHF Women's Champions League.
 Founded in 2007, the club has traditionally worn a blue kit since inception.
 The team has played its home matches in the 5,300-capacity Polyvalent Hall in the Tineretului Park in southern Bucharest.
 CSM București established itself as a major force in both Romanian and European handball in the late 2010s, winning EHF Champions League in its debut season and reaching the Final Four three consecutive times.
 This success was replicated in the league, where the club won four consecutive times.
 The official CSM mascot is a "tiger".
 CSM Bucharest is one of the most widely supported handball clubs in Romania.

 History

 Early years

 CSM București was formed in 2007 by the General Council of Bucharest, as part of the program to promote handball among capital's youth.
 The team played in the second division of Romania for two seasons without notable results.
 At the end of the 2008–2009 season, Rapid București experienced financial problems and eleven of their players along with coach Vasile Mărgulescu, moved to CSM.
 Benefiting from the experience of several new players, the club won all its Divizia A matches and promoted to the Liga Națională.
 Since 2010, CSM Bucharest were a constant presence of the Liga Națională, and finished third in their debut season, after Oltchim Vâlcea and Universitatea Cluj-Napoca.
 The team made European debut playing in the 2011–2012 season of the EHF Cup, where they reached the Round of 16 but unfortunately being eventually beaten by Romanian HC Zalău.
 In the following two seasons they played in the Liga Națională without significant results.